 Climate Change: Climate change continues to attract considerable public, governmental and scientific attention.
 As a result, numerous proposals have been made and are likely to continue to be made at the international, national, regional, state and local levels of government to monitor and limit emissions of GHGs.
 These efforts have included consideration of cap-and-trade programs, carbon taxes and GHG reporting and tracking programs, and regulations that directly limit GHG emissions from certain sources.
 Due to the nature of Boardwalk Pipelines' business, its operations emit various types of GHGs.
 Boardwalk Pipelines seeks to carefully monitor its emissions and expects to incur additional costs to mitigate emissions.
 New legislation or regulations could increase the costs related to operating and maintaining its facilities.
-Depending on the particular law, regulation or program, Boardwalk Pipelines could be required to incur capital expenditures for installing new monitoring equipment or emission controls on its facilities, acquire and surrender allowances for GHG emissions program.
+Depending on the particular law, regulation or program, Boardwalk Pipelines could be required to incur capital expenditures for installing new monitoring equipment or emission controls on its facilities, acquire and surrender allowances for GHG emissions, pay taxes or fees related to GHG emissions and/or administer and manage a more comprehensive GHG emissions program.
 While Boardwalk Pipelines may be able to include some or all of the increased costs in the rates charged by its pipelines, recovery of costs is not certain and would require the FERC's approval of a rate mechanism designed to recover those costs.